cs100itp/git-basics/README.md

 containing some PNGs.
 Don't touch anything just yet.

 All team members should complete this step before anyone moves on.

+---

+Students already familiar with the command line interface (or up for a challenge) may clone the repository that way.
+An alternative [Git GUI](https://git-scm.com/downloads/guis) is also an option.
+If you're not interested in experimenting at this point, though, stick with the GitHub Desktop application!

 ### Step 5